-The 3rd edition of the International Workshop New Worlds of Computation (NWC 2017) will be held in Orléans, France, 12th to 14th April 2017.
-This edition will be co-located with the Journées du GT Calculabilités du GdR Informatique Mathématique, the French days on computabilities.
+The 3rd edition of the International Workshop New Worlds of Computation (NWC 2017) will be held in Orléans, France, 12th and 13th April 2017.
+This edition will be co-located with the Journées du GT Calculabilités du GdR Informatique Mathématique, the French days on computabilities (13th and 14th).

 What will the computers be made out of in 2030? in 2050?
 What would be the main paradigm(s)?
 Would electronics be replaced by some other medium for common computers?
 For Clouds?
 For large computers?
 For dedicated treatments?